maaou99/CART263_Mariam_Aoune/Exercise 1/README.md

 # Tic Tac Toe with p5.js

-This program allows two players to play tic tac toe
+This program allows two players to play tic tac toe.

 ## Strategy with example

 1. The computer draws a 3x3 grid or, in other words, nine squares.
 <img src="https://user-images.githubusercontent.com/53101129/212801673-6f6b6a56-2487-4c9b-8517-7608496ca6cd.png" width="150" height="150">
 <br><br>
-2. The x and y coordinate representing the center of each of the nine squares is stored in an object called squareXY
+2. The x and y coordinate representing the center of each of the nine squares is stored in an object called squareXY.
 <br>
 <img src="https://user-images.githubusercontent.com/53101129/212807742-57b0dc0b-441a-42cb-913f-106cb3bc7953.png" width="450" height="50">